digdon/2019adventofcode/day_15/README.md

 Thinking I had an error in my DFS, I hand-built a 2-dimensional array and modified my DFS function to process it.
 Once I proved that my code was correct, I knew it had to something to do with the commands I was sending to the robot.
-Again, everything looked correct and, in fact it was.
-The problem was that after sending to command to move back to a previous position, I wasn't checking the output queue.
+Again, everything looked correct and, in fact, it was.
+The problem was that after sending the command to move back to a previous position, I wasn't checking the computer output queue.
 This meant that output was queuing up and being processed incorrectly.
 As soon as I cleared the output queue after moving back a position, everything worked.

 Part 2 turned out to be slightly trickier than I wanted.
 I wanted to avoid creating objects for everything (even though I should have!).
 As a result, working backwards from the location of the oxygen sensor proved impossible.
 Luckily, as part